WaterFit Live maps

 Some areas of the South West have seen incredible growth.
 This urban creep threatens water quality because it is reducing the amount of land available for water to naturally drain into.
 This means that more rainwater is entering our sewer network.
 Installing new surface-water sewers in key areas is a top priority for us, so that we can better manage the volume of wastewater entering our network.

-Threat Number 5
+Challenge Number 5

 5/5